 Enhancing Healthcare Team Outcomes

 Due to the vagueness of thoracic outlet syndrome’s (TOS) symptoms, a patient can present in a wide variety of settings.
 This fact makes communication between different members of the interprofessional team crucial to expedite diagnosis and to initiate proper treatment.
-TOS patients can present to the primary care physician, who could complete the diagnosis but also may be more comfortable with consulting a specialist such as a sports medicine doctor or orthopedic.
+TOS patients can present to the primary care clinician, who could complete the diagnosis but also may be more comfortable with consulting a specialist such as a sports medicine physician or orthopedic surgeon.
 A study done at Mass General in Boston, Massachusetts, showed e-consults allowed doctors to better prepare for their new patients.
 As with any condition, proper documentation is essential to make transitions in care smooth and occur without error.

-Whether the family physician or the orthopedist manages the condition, other members of the healthcare team will make significant contributions.
+Whether the primary clinician or the orthopedist manages the condition, other members of the healthcare team will make significant contributions.
 Nursing staff can demonstrate the proper use of braces and splints and answer questions for the patient.
 They can also monitor progress and inform the clinician of any status changes.
-If a PT is on the case, they will chart and notify the clinician of progress or lack thereof.
+If a physical therapist is on the case, they will chart and notify the clinician of progress or lack thereof.
 In surgical cases, nurses and surgical assistants can be invaluable for assisting the surgeon as well as monitoring and providing postoperative care, with PT and rehabilitation to follow.
 The interprofessional approach will yield the best patient outcomes in TOS.
 [Level 5]

 (Click Image to Enlarge)

 Thoracic Outlet Syndrome (TOS)